xonsh/xontrib-template/README.md

 If you like the template click ⭐ on the repo.
 </p>

+## Why use this template?

+This template includes good pack of prebuilt files:

+* xontrib promotion instructions in the README
+* `setup.cfg` file to make and install PyPi package easily
+* `.gitattributes` file to enables Github syntax highlighting for `*.xsh` files
+* `.gitignore` file with standart list of directories to ignore
+* `MANIFEST.in` file to make packaging to Conda easily
+* `LICENSE` file with standard MIT license
+* `requirements.txt` file to make reference to xonsh on Github and promote xontrib

 ## Create new xontrib

 To create xontrib from the template just run: